jshttp/forwarded/README.md

 var addresses = forwarded(req)
 ```

-Parse the `X-Forwarded-For` header from the request.
-Returns an array
+Parse the `X-Forwarded-For` header from the given [Node.js `IncomingMessage` object][nodejs-http-incomingmessage].
-of the addresses, including the socket address for the `req`, in reverse
+Returns an array of the addresses, including the socket address for the `req`, in reverse
-order (i.e. index `0` is the socket address and the last index is the
+order (i.e. index `0` is the socket address and the last index is the furthest address,
-furthest address, typically the end-user).
+typically the end-user).

 ## Testing